BitsAndDroids/FlightConnector-Rust/connector-docs/src/examples/button/button_input_code.md

 ## Writing the firmware

-In order to actually make the controller actually interact with the button we need to write a small bit of code.
-Don’t forget to make any changes if you’ve decided to connect the button to another pin.
+We need to write a small bit of code to make the controller interact with the button.
+Remember to make any changes if you’ve decided to connect the button to another pin.

 ```cpp
 {{#include ./btn_ap_master.ino}}